schmiefri/e-Portfolio-CSS-Grid/README.md

 # e-Portfolio-CSS-Grid
 Repository for my e-Portfolio talk on CSS Grid in Ms. Berkling's Software Engineering class.

-This will contain 2 directories, one with exercise materials, and the other one with exercise solutions.
+This will contain my slides, several examples, and a tutorial to get you started.